Blueberry Almond Scones With Almond Glaze (Vegan)

 Instructions

-For the Toasted Almonds
+For the Toasted Almonds:

 1. Preheat oven to 350°F.

 2. Spread almond slices in a single layer on a baking sheet.
-Bake for 3-4 minutes, checking each minute and shaking pan to stir the almonds.
+Bake for 3-4 minutes, checking each minute and shaking the pan to stir the almonds.

-3. Once almonds appear toasted and golden brown, remove from oven and immediately transfer to a plate in a single layer (to prevent almonds from continuing to cook).
+3. Once almonds appear toasted and golden brown, remove from the oven and immediately transfer to a plate in a single layer (to prevent almonds from continuing to cook).
 Set aside to cool.

-For the Scones
+For the Scones:

 1. Increase oven temperature to 375°.
 Line a large baking sheet with parchment paper or a silicone baking mat.